Skip to content

 Mr. Joseph Caruana

-Commissioner for Revenue
+Commissioner for Tax and Customs

 Mr. Angelo Gafa